Garrett County Court Records

 - Civil cases with claims up to $30,000

-- Small claims (up to $5,000)
+- Small claims actions (up to $5,000)

-- Landlord-tenant disputes and evictions
+- Landlord-tenant disputes and eviction proceedings

 - Traffic violations